bflaven/book-defining-testing-strategy-agile-po-codeception/3_Leader_expert_level/3_Leader_expert_level.md

 exit 0;
 ```

-**To avoid any error regarding the terminal windows, I made a quick test to known if the terminal is open or not and then define a window e.g. window 1 where I set the settings and launch the script.
-The detection implies the fact if the terminal is closed we will get 2 windows.**

 ```bash
 @echo off
 : # This file is part of the book package: "Defining a test strategy for a P.O?